Public Health and Community Studies BA (Hons)

 How you'll learn

-This course is available as a full-time three year course.
+The degree is available as a full-time three-year course.
 Alternatively, part-time study is also available.

 Our teaching methods are varied, offering a number of teaching styles to suit the needs of all our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
 We also operate an open-door policy, with additional availability via email and our online learning platform, Aula.